 A: This could happen because of 2 reasons:

-First, the scanner can’t identify the episodes and therefore won’t create a new entry and won’t add these episode to your this entry.
+First, the scanner can’t identify the episodes and therefore won’t create a new entry and won’t add this episode to your this entry.
 You need to prepare your media before you can add them to your library!

 And since Kon!! the first entry it will be chosen for the right match and since Kon! and Kon!! both results in the same behavior they both get merged into one entry.
 You can fix this by splitting the merged entry again!